AbhinavSaxena406/Project-on-Voltage-Controlled-Oscillators/README.md

 ![Screenshot 2023-03-10 004645](https://user-images.githubusercontent.com/126613134/224139878-7c12af9b-81df-4a17-b809-2f50d67add58.png)

 # Simulations of 4-Stage VCO
 Transient output waveform of the VCO at 1.8V supply voltage and 0.1V control voltage.
+Acheived high oscillating frequency from 4.23-7.06GHz for 4-stage VCO with wide tuning range of 40.08% with low power consumption.

 ![Screenshot 2023-03-10 005429](https://user-images.githubusercontent.com/126613134/224140086-90199e5d-658f-48ba-8974-8f8a48a2bb46.png)